A testament to the power of using Location Indie to build a personal network of clients and friends

 On June 4, 2016, Kelly joined Location Indie.
 She has since become proof of the power of interacting and building a strong personal network

 The forums in Location Indie became an instant hotspot for her after she joined.
 After a few months, things started clicking.
-LI regular Jeremy Enns hired her to design an infographic for the website of his podcasting business, Ascetic Productions:
+LI member Jeremy Enns hired her to design an infographic for the website of his podcasting business:

 “I was posting and commenting a lot in the first few months, and had interacted with Jeremy in the forums,” Kelly says.
 “He had apparently checked out my creative website, which I had listed in my profile.
 That was almost a year ago, and since then I’ve worked on a few more projects for Jeremy, including editing and formatting his eBook (coming out soon, Y’all!).”